Hump Ridge Track: History of the area

 The Waitutu area was visited by early Māori in search of food from the sea, rivers and forests.
 Kaika or hunting camps were sited on the banks of the Waiau River, near Tuatapere, and the river crossed by mokihi or rafts.
-Tracks led along the terraces and beaches, probably very close to the track of today, providing access to Sandhill Point, the Wairaurahiri River, and beyond.
+Tracks led along the terraces and beaches, probably very close to the track of today, providing access to Sandhill Point, the Wairaurāhiri River, and beyond.

 The coastal track was first cut by government workers in 1896 to provide an alternative to the unreliable shipping service to Cromarty and Te Oneroa, gold mining settlements of Preservation Inlet.
 In 1908 a telegraph line was installed along the track linking the Puysegur Point Lighthouse with Orepuki.
 Insulators, wire and old maintenance workers' huts can still be found today.

 The area where the track is today was previously known for forestry.
-In 1916, the Marlborough Timber Company had more than 14km of tramway built through the bush for shipping native timber out from Port Craig.
+In 1916, the Marlborough Timber Company had more than 14 km of tramway built through the bush for shipping native timber out from Port Craig.
 This tramway included four viaducts, of which three now form part of the track.
 The largest, the Percy Burn Viaduct, is registered as a Category One Historic Place by Heritage NZ Pouhere Taonga and it is one of the world's largest wooden mill tramway viaducts.
 During the 1920s, Port Craig was the site of the largest and most modern sawmill in New Zealand.
 The Marlborough Timber Company mill employed over 200 men and produced up to 1800 cubic metres of timber a month.

 By 1930, the Port Craig settlement was abandoned, after both supply of and demand for wood was lower than expected.
 About 14 square kilometres of forest had been logged.
 Old wharf piles remain, along with old building materials and the Port Craig school, which has been converted into a hut for trampers.